 But this much we can understand: the scientists of the time were engaged in replacing untestable dogmas with scientific scrutiny and experimentation.

 The dogmas they were opposing, or course, were from the religious institutions of the time.
 Large and powerful churches not opposed to burning or drowning those who disagreed with them.
 Scientific experimentation, then, was a good thing that helped move us from superstition and irrationality.

 But there is a danger as well when experimental science is elaborated independently from the knowledge that was available in the past.
 It creates anoretic intransigent dogma.

-Let's go the other way.
-The Sanity of Interiorizing our Lives, today on Thinking with Somebody Else's Head.
+We'll go beyond the dogmas of modern science, today on Thinking with Somebody Else's Head.